Deploying vLLM with Qwen Llama on Minikube

 type: ClusterIP

 Without waiting for approval, Qwen 2.5-3B-Instruct is a world-class, free, non-gated model that performs exceptionally well.
-It is roughly comparable to Llama 3.2 in quality but loads without any token.
+It is roughly comparable to Llama 3.2 in quality but loads without any approvals.

 ProTip: You still need your hf-token but you wont have to wait for approval.